flairNLP/fundus/docs/how_to_contribute.md

 For all these objects you have to set an entry point URL using the `url` parameter.
 `RSSFeed`'s will parse the entire feed given with `url`; `Sitemap` and `NewsMap` will step through the given sitemap recursively by default.
-You can alter this behaviour or reverse the order in which sitemaps are processed with the `recursive` respectively `reverse` parameter.
+You can alter this behavior or reverse the order in which sitemaps are processed with the `recursive` respectively `reverse` parameter.

-**_NOTE:_** If you wonder why you should reverse your sources from time to time, `URLSource`s should, if possible, yield URLs in descending order by publishing date.
+**_NOTE:_** If you wonder why you should reverse your sources from time to time, `URLSource`'s should, if possible, yield URLs in descending order by publishing date.

-Fundus differentiates between two types of sitemaps: Those who almost or actually span the entire site (`Sitemap`) and those that only reference recent articles (`NewsMap`), often called [**Google News Maps**](https://support.google.com/news/publisher-center/answer/9607107?hl=en&ref_topic=9606468).
+Fundus differentiates between two types of sitemaps: Those that almost or actually span the entire site (`Sitemap`) and those that only reference recent articles (`NewsMap`), often called [**Google News Maps**](https://support.google.com/news/publisher-center/answer/9607107?hl=en&ref_topic=9606468).
 Usually, the publisher's sitemaps are located at the end of `<publisher_domain>/robots.txt` or can be found through a